cs3216/cs3216.github.io/coursework/seminar/index.md

 Once all the application critiques are submitted, a new forum will appear and you will post your critiques there.
 You will read the critiques written by your coursemates on your presentation and have an online discussion.
 If your coursemates think that the innovation that your team picked is not innovative, then you should try to convince them otherwise.

 Just bear in mind that the goal of CS3216 is to learn.
 You do not do better in this segment of the assignment by being really nasty and running your coursemates down.
 Be civil.
 Be polite.
 Be kind.
 If others post comments disagreeing with you, do not be too defensive.
-All these comments should be posted by **12 Sep 2021 23:59** (Sunday).
+All these comments should be posted by **12 September 2021 23:59** (Sunday).

 How many comments should you post?
 As many as you think is appropriate and sufficient to earn the 10% grade for this part of the assignment.